DSpace/RestContract/profiles.md

 Status codes:

 * 200 OK - if the operation succeed
-* 400 Bad Request - if the given code is not valid
 * 401 Unauthorized - if you are not authenticated
 * 403 Forbidden - if you are not logged in with sufficient permissions
 * 404 Not found - if a profile for the specified eperson does not exist
-* 422 Unprocessable entity - if the provided path or value is not valid
+* 422 Unprocessable entity - if the given code is not valid
+* 500 Internal server error - if there are integration configuration errors or if the orcid service is down

 ## Disconnect a profile from ORCID
 **PATCH /api/eperson/profiles/<:eperson-uuid>**